DR. BERNARD SCHAPIRO: Giving Back Is a Path to Happiness

 Dr. Bernard Schapiro and his wife Jane Schapiro

-Dr. Bernard (Bernie) Schapiro is giving back to NYU Langone Medical Center’s School of Medicine through his will because he is grateful for the exceptional education he received and his experience at Bellevue Hospital that carried him through a long career as a family physician.
+Dr. Bernard (Bernie) Schapiro is giving back to NYU Langone Health’s School of Medicine through his will because he is grateful for the exceptional education he received and his experience at Bellevue Hospital that carried him through a long career as a family physician.
 As Bernie explains, “What you do in life, if you want to achieve happiness, enduring happiness, you need to give back.”

 After earning degrees in chemistry and philosophy, Bernie graduated with his M.D. in 1956.
 His experience at Bellevue shaped his early career.
 "I learned so much by being exposed to the diverse patients at the hospital.
 People of all walks of life were treated at Bellevue.
 Seaman would come ashore with infectious diseases from all over the world.
 I was able to see and treat illnesses and conditions that would take a lifetime to encounter anywhere else.”